Vaginal & vulvar cancer symptoms & treatment

 How we diagnose vulvar cancer & vaginal cancer

-Tests to help diagnose vulvar cancer
+Tests to help diagnose vulvar or vaginal cancer

 - Cystoscopy or proctoscopy checks to see if cancer has spread to the urethra, bladder or rectum.